• Skip to main content

 • 1 large head of garlic about 10 cloves

-• 1 large onion, sliced white or purple will work
+• 1 large onion, sliced white, yellow, sweet or purple

 • 1 red pepper, cored and sliced